The current landscape

-Your website reports are now both visual, and accurately quantifiable.
+Your website reports are both visual, and accurately quantifiable.
 Being able to see everything also makes it easy to share ideas and talk the same language throughout teams.

 Why you need Visual Analytics to better understand customers

-Traditional Web Analytics Web analytics is the collection, reporting and analysis of website data.
+Web analytics is the collection, reporting and analysis of website data.
 These tools traditionally track what you’ve planned for, and identify changes in key metrics to help you understand your users and improve their overall experience.

 Session Replays and Heatmaps

 This makes it hard to connect what you can see your users experiencing, back to the quantifiable numbers tracked in your web analytics tool, or to ask more granular questions about your audiences.

 AB Testing Tools

 If you are looking to improve your website, this is a great way to determine how successful your website updates are, but it doesn’t focus on helping you understand your users better.

 While this may seem like a great solution with rich information, it comes with a lot of obvious holes.
 It is both a time consuming and expensive process that only examines what people think they do.

 You shouldn’t have to go into your website with only one eye open.
 Whether you leverage Visual Analytics from multiple tools or a single tool like Insightech, it is a key component in combining both the quantitative and the qualitative to enable you to act faster, smarter, and with the full context of what your users are actually experiencing on your website.

-Unrestricted search: you should be able to freely search through your own website and data, so you can find issues quickly and with 100% success rate.
+Unrestricted search: Visual analytics lets you freely search through your own website and data, so you can find issues quickly and with 100% success rate.

 If you are looking for more ways to maximise your website during the current climate, subscribe to our blog below.